nigelnquande/sms-cmd/README.md

-# sms-cmd
+# Command-Based SMS Templates
-Use a set of commands to generate and send a structured SMS
+Use a set of commands to generate and send a structured SMS, conforming to a template (for the LoLs).